 The Different Types Of Tablet Coating MachinesPrint

-- Control the release of the drug inside the tablet
+- control the release of the drug

-- Protect the drug from disintegrating when exposed to gastric fluids
+- protect the drug from disintegrating when exposed to gastric fluids

 Standard Coating Pan

-Drying efficiency can easily be achieved through
+Drying efficiency can easily be achieved by

 Fluidized Bed/Air Suspension System

-The tablet’s core is frail and is prone to abrasion (edge) and chipping making it difficult to fully coat the tablet even under optimum conditions.
+The tablet’s core is frail and is prone to abrasion and chipping making it difficult to fully coat the tablet even under optimum conditions.
 This is due to the rough tablet to tablet impact as well as the tablet chamber contact.

 Things to Consider in a Coating Machine